-Easy Leg Exercises for Seniors to Improve Mobility
+Easy Leg Exercises for Seniors to Improve Mobility and Balance

-6 Leg Strengthening Exercises for Older Adults
+12 Leg Strengthening Exercises for Seniors

-If you want to strengthen your leg muscles, doing calf raises can help.
-It involves standing straight and rising on the toes as high as possible without your heels touching the ground, then returning to your normal position.
-This can help you walk on leveled and uneven ground and improve your overall health.
+Calf raises are one of the best leg strengthening exercises for seniors.
+To do them, stand straight and rise on the toes as high as possible, keeping your heels off the ground.
+Then slowly return to your normal position.
+This can help you walk on uneven ground and improve your overall health.

-It is an excellent warm-up exercise.
+These are an excellent warm-up exercise.
 Depending on your comfort, you can sit or stand to do this exercise.
 Lift your right leg off the floor and rotate the ankle around 5-7 times.
 Do the same in the opposite direction.
 Perform this exercise with your left ankle as well to improve flexibility.

 Get the Care & Support You Need at Our Senior Rehabilitation